codebuddies/codebuddies/readme.md

 - Remember to `git pull` occasionally to get the new commits and branches others have pushed up.

+- Remember to `git merge master` occasionally if you're working inside a branch that you intend to merge back into master.
+Make sure you're in this branch when you type `git merge master`.

 - Type `meteor` to run this app.
 Your terminal will tell you to open up a new browser window and go to http://localhost:3000.

 - Browse through the list of issues to see what features are up for grabs.
 If you decide to start working on an issue, add a comment to that issue thread.